FC – Free Chlorine

 You want common household bleach, without any additives or special features, typically labeled unscented or “original scent”.
 Bleach is available in various strengths, labeled by percentage.
 The most common strength is 8.25%.
 The higher the percentage, the less you need.
 For example 2 cups of 3% bleach contain the same amount of disinfecting chlorine as 1 cup of 6% bleach.
 Avoid bleach that does not list a percentage, as it is usually a rather low percentage.

 The best deals on bleach are often at Aldi supermarkets or WalMart.
-Avoid buying bleach at dollar stores, as it is almost always quite old and will have lost most of it’s strength.
+Avoid buying bleach at dollar stores, as its almost always quite old and will have lost most of it’s strength.

 Liquid chlorine is exactly the same chemical as bleach.
 It is normally sold in higher concentrations, typically 10% or 12.5%, which are easier to carry than bleach.
 Liquid chlorine is not available in all areas.
 Ask your pool store if they carry it.
 Liquid chlorine is often less expensive than bleach, once you take it’s higher strength into account.
 For the rest of this section I will refer to both bleach and liquid chlorine as bleach.